 Which visa do I need?

 If you are an EU or EEA national coming to study at the UK you, currently, will not need to apply for immigration permission to study in the UK.
 However, you may like to look at the University information regarding EU students.
+If it is necessary for you to apply for a visa in the UK during your studies you will be given full information and support around this.

 If you are a visiting or exchange student you will also be able to find information on the University's Go Global web pages.